 When you include Curtis as a beneficiary under your will, trusts, life insurance policies, retirement plans, and other estate plans, you can receive a variety of financial benefits along with the satisfaction of supporting the education and training of the next generation of exceptionally gifted young musicians at Curtis.
 You will also be recognized as a member of the Founder’s Society and receive distinctive recognition for your sustaining generosity.

-Planned giving arrangements call for careful consideration and a complete assessment of your financial situation.
+Planned-giving arrangements call for careful consideration and a complete assessment of your financial situation.
 Curtis encourages you to consult with your attorney, tax advisor, or financial advisor about the application of planned gifts to your particular situation.
-Please contact Curtis’s director of principal gifts and planned giving who can work with you and your professional advisors to identify options to achieve your charitable and financial goals.

 To learn more, contact Charles Sterne III, director of principal gifts and planned giving, at email@example.com or (215) 717-3126.

 Although a bequest is literally a gift specified in your will or codicil, today the term is widely used to include charitable gifts from a variety of estate-planning arrangements, including:

 Life-income gifts are those which pay the donor (or other designated individual) regular income while helping Curtis build a stronger endowment to support the education and training of exceptionally gifted musicians.
 As deferred gifts to the school's endowment, life-income gifts ensure the continuation of full-tuition scholarships for all Curtis students.